Information About Absences

 Leaving Campus During the School Day

 Stoller operates under a closed campus policy.
 Students are not permitted to leave school grounds without a parent or guardian during school hours.
-If a student is checking out of school early due to an appointment, please come to the Main Office to sign your student out.
-Once you arrive, we will call your student out of class.
-If a parent or guardian would like another responsible adult to pick up their child, they must call the Main Office or provide the school with a note.
+If your student needs to leave early, please come to the Main Office and sign them out.
+After we check your ID we will call your student down to the office and release them to you.
+Please allow us 10-15 minutes to get your student and try to avoid picking up after 3:30 if possible.
+We are not able to have students waiting in the office, so please do not text them asking that they be ready for you when you arrive (please do not call the attendance line or school to report these absences).
+If a parent or guardian would like another responsible adult to pick up their child, This person must be designated as an emergency contact and given permission to pick up the student (you can make these updates through your ParentVUE account at any time or by emailing firstname.lastname@example.org).
 If students plan to return to school after an appointment, they should check in with the Attendance Secretary when they arrive on campus.

 Arriving to School Late/Arriving to Class Late

 If you student is arriving late, you can either send them to the door with a signed note excusing the missed time or you can walk them to the door and sign them in.
 Either way, any missed time will be updated and marked excused (please do not call the attendance line or school to report late absences).
 They will be given a Late Pass that allows them to go to class excused from tardiness.
 If a student arrives without a note the tardy or absence is marked unexcused.
 The school’s auto-dialer will alert parents to the absence.
 Once a note from the parent is received by the front office, the tardy or absence is excused.
 If the note/excuse does not meet the conditions for excused absences defined in Oregon Revised Statutes, the absence (or tardy) is unexcused.

 Arriving to Class Late